ImogenWren/jsonMessenger_library/example/jsonMessenger-state-machine/README.md

 _Example State Machine with JSON Command Parsing & Error Reporting_

 ## Commands list
 _List of basic commands in JSON format.
-This list is printed out on entry to STATE_WAIT and by entering STATE_HELP
+This list is printed out by entering STATE_HELP

 _Verbose Command Structure_
 ```